 Just two years after the end of World War II, a Marine Corps Reserve officer named Maj.
 Bill Hendricks wanted to donate a Raggedy Ann doll his wife had made to a charity in the Los Angeles area, but he couldn’t find one that met what he had in mind.

 What he did find were thousands of children who needed toys.

-So Hendricks, who was the Public Relations Director for Warner Brothers Studios when he wasn’t drilling, and his wife were joined by his commanding officer and fellow Marines on a mission to collect between 5,000 and 7,000 toys to give to needy kids on Christmas Day.
+So Hendricks, who was also the Public Relations Director for Warner Brothers Studios, and his wife were joined by his commanding officer and fellow Marines on a mission to collect between 5,000 and 7,000 toys to give to needy kids on Christmas Day.
 With that the Toys for Tots program was born.

 “That first year we delivered the toys ourselves,” Hendricks told said in an interview before his 1992 death.
 “We were winding up the campaign on Christmas Eve, delivering toys right up to midnight.
 A master sergeant and I went to a place where three kids were waiting up for us.
 I can still see their faces.
 After leaving the toys, one of the children followed us out to the car and said, ‘Thank you very much.’
 That ‘thank you’ was worth the effort.”

 The first run was so successful, the USMC expanded it to a nationwide effort the next year.
 Every Marine Corps Reserve site worked with the local community to collect and distribute millions of toys.

 In the years following, the Marines received star-studded help from the likes of Bob Hope, Bing Crosby, Frank Sinatra, Jerry Lewis and Dean Martin.
 The logo was designed by Walt Disney himself.